hoitsangmdl/ciad.infra/README.md

 Some of the playbook require API interaction from local machine to the VM.
 The following DNS alias entries are required:

-For vagrantfile.master, please add the following entries into /etc/hosts

     192.168.100.11   proxy
     192.168.100.12   oracle
     192.168.100.13   artifactory